 Problem Solving Courts

 A specialized court calendar is an alternate way to handle a specialized caseload.
 For example, a court may choose to group all domestic violence cases together on the docket.
 Grouping cases ensures they will be handled in a similar manner by the judicial officer, who may also have specialized training in the particular issue.
 However, cases are not handled differently than they would be in a traditional court hearing - and no specialized services are provided.
-Therefore, a specialized court calendar is not the same as a problem-solving court.
-While the specialized calendars are not problem solving courts, they demonstrate a commitment on the part of the court to handling specific types of cases with training and expertise, and highlight the movement in Washington toward problem solving courts and therapeutic jurisprudence.
+Therefore, a specialized court calendar is not the same as a therapeutic court.
+While the specialized calendars are not therapeutic courts, they demonstrate a commitment on the part of the court to handling specific types of cases with training and expertise, and highlight the movement in Washington toward therapeutic jurisprudence.

 |Courts | Organizations | News | Opinions | Rules | Forms | Directory | Library|